Azure/autorest.typescript/test/integration/generated/noLicenseHeader/README.md

 ### NoLicenseHeaderClient

-`NoLicenseHeaderClient` is the primary interface for developers using the NoLicenseHeaderClient library.
+`NoLicenseHeaderClient` is the primary interface for developers using the NoLicenseHeader client library.
 Explore the methods on this client object to understand the different features of the NoLicenseHeader service that you can access.